isaackrementsov/advance-java/README.md

     }
 }
 ```
-Now, edit your `app.java` file to look like this:
+Now, edit your `App.java` file to look like this:
 ```java
 package project_name;
 import advance.Server;